sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 #### Degree Centrality

-Degree centrality is calculated as:
+Degree centrality for a node $v is given by:

 $\text{Degree Centrality}(v) = \frac{\text{Degree of } v}{N-1}$

-Degree Centrality(v)=N−1Degree of v​
-Degree Centrality(�)=Degree of ��−1Degree Centrality(v)=N−1Degree of v​ where �N is the total number of nodes (5 in this case).

 -   **Ava**: Connected to Mia and Ivy → Degree = 2
 -   **Mia**: Connected to Ava, Zoe, Ivy, Eva → Degree = 4